 Joe’s Stone Crab

-One of my images was selected for permanent display at the restaurant’s entrance.
-It sits alongside a photograph by Helmut Newton, serving as a visual anchor for guests as they enter one of the most famous dining rooms in the country.
+• One of my photographs was selected for permanent display at the restaurant’s entrance, hanging alongside a Helmut Newton print as a primary visual anchor for every guest who walks in.

 Project Scope